run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ## Cluster URL

 The Run:ai user interface requires a URL address to the Kubernetes cluster.
 The requirement is relevant for SaaS installation only.
-You can use either an domain-name URL (https only) or use the cluster IP directly.
+You can use either a domain-name URL (https only) or use the cluster IP directly.

 ### Domain-name URL